 Richard Balfour-Lynn, Producer, Hush Heath Estate & Winery

 Hush Heath Estate is a living, breathing exhibition of some of Kent’s finest flora and fauna.
-Barns owls, fallow deer, and buzzards among other indigenous insects and animals have all made their home in the ancient oak woodland and wildflower meadows of the Estate.
+Barn owls, fallow deer, and buzzards among other indigenous insects and animals have all made their home in the ancient oak woodland and wildflower meadows of the Estate.

 Our Estate is maintained by The Turner family, who have an innate understanding of our soil and climate and a love for every vine planted.
 They take a hands-on approach in the vineyards, inspecting them daily, and being careful that each decision for the current vintage supports the best possible outcome for the following year.
 Using our own team ensures that our viticulture is of the highest quality and precision, giving us clean and wonderful tasting juice.
-Conserving today for the future of tomorrow is Heath Heath’s promise.
+Conserving today for the future of tomorrow is Hush Heath’s promise.

 There is an integral link between wine and art throughout history.
 Both evoke emotion and are subjective to the individual.
 Both are created with passion and have unlimited creative potential.
 The ever-growing art collection at Hush Heath Estate is visible everywhere you look, from our tasting room and throughout the grounds of the estate.
 Featuring paintings, collages and photography, and eye-catching, oversized sculptures, our collection is a source of great pride and inspiration and a must-see on any visit.